McTavishLab/R_OpenTree_tutorials/_episodes/01-find-taxa.md

 > ~~~
 > {: .language-r}
 >
-> Like this, we can access elements of the match_names object by taxon name.
+> This will allow an easy access to elements of the match_names object by calling the taxon name.
 >
 >
 > ~~~